Skip to Main Content

 Students must prove proficiency in a Foreign Language in one of three ways.

-1) receive a minimum score of I-1 (Intermediate Low) on the listening, speaking, reading, and writing portions of the ACTFL's AAPPL exam for Arabic, Chinese (Mandarin), French, German, Portuguese, Russian, or Spanish;
+1) receive a minimum score of Intermediate Low on the listening, speaking, reading, and writing portions of the ACTFL's STAMP exam.
+Testing is available for a variety of languages for home languages.

 2) earn a 3 or higher on an AP Foreign Language and Culture exam taken Junior year; or

-3) if an AAPPL exam does not exist in the language, students may complete a portfolio demonstrating proficiency at the Intermediate-Low level in the areas of reading, writing, listening and speaking.
+3) if an STAMP exam does not exist in the language, students may complete a portfolio demonstrating proficiency at the Intermediate-Low level in the areas of reading, writing, listening and speaking.

 In addition, students must prove proficiency in English in one of three ways.